 - In a large bowl, combine chicken and all of the seasonings and mix together well, then set aside

 - Then add a large skillet, wok or large pot to high heat and bring up to temperature

 - Next, add the oil and bring up to temperature

 - When the oil is hot add the seasoned chicken and sauté for about 10 minutes, constantly turning, ensuring that the chicken gets a good sear on all sides

-- Then add 1 cup of water and cover and let cook for 5 to 10 minutes or until the water cooks down.
+- Then add 1 cup of water and cover and let cook on high heat for 5 to 10 minutes or until the water cooks down.
 After 5 minutes you can uncover the pan to allow the water to cook down faster

 - Once the water cooks down, add the teriyaki sauce or another ¼ cup of coconut aminos if you don't have the coconut teriyaki sauce and cook for 1 to 2 minutes

 - Then add another cup of water, cover and continue to cook until chicken is completely cooked and tender and liquids cook down to form a gravy.

 - When the chicken cooks and the sauce is to your liking, remove from the heat and serve with your favorite sides

 - You may garnish with a dusting of parsley flakes and cayenne pepper for some additional heat!

-You may also substitute the coconut aminos in this recipe for 1 tablespoon of cassareep.
+- You may also substitute the coconut aminos in this recipe for 1 tablespoon of cassareep (if you are on Whole30 or a paleo diet, you will need to ensure that your cassareep is 100% with no added sugar).

-You can substitute the dried herbs for fresh herbs.
+- You can substitute the dried herbs for fresh herbs, this is traditionally how brown stew is cooked.
 Use 1 diced onion, 4-5 cloves of garlic, 2 large tomatoes and about ¼ cup of freshly chopped flat leaf parsley instead of the dried seasoning, if you like.